c2vi/victorinix/docs/ideas.md

 ## "Registering" things with the system.
 Being fully portable is a main goal, but sometimes you just need to install/register something to/with your system. eg: a url handler, to log into any of those modern apps, that redirect you to the browser in order to log in.
 Se there will be a feature, to register things with your system, eg: install a program to /bin/.
 But each of those registrations will be fully tracked (you'll know exactly, what Victorinix changed about your system) in order to be completely reversible.

+### Inspiration from snaps and flatpacks
+A snap package has "plugs and slots" ... that snaps can have... this is the thing, i want to do as well: run systems more isolated and define interfaces between them ... eg a sock file, dbus paths, ....

 ## The nix privision part
 I am a keen NixOS user, but there is one thing that bothers me about it.
 In order to install my system, I first need to format the disks the way they are specified in the config.
 I want a "system config" to be a thing, where I can run one command which i give a disk and then after booting this disk, i have my exact system.